 It’s very easy to look at these “little” numbers and think they don’t make much of an impact on your bottom line.
 But $25 here and 10% there and you are really talking about money.
 Think about it: we’ve all had the experience of looking at our bank balance and wondering where the money went, only to dig into it and find there aren’t any big purchases – just a lot of little things.
 Same thing with that credit card bill.
 Many credit card balances aren’t from big purchases, but smaller charges that quickly add up.

 With hosting fees the important thing is to look at the total cost.
 What is it actually costing you to be with your host agency for a year?
-Are you getting your money’s worth?
+And are you getting your money’s worth?
 When you are first getting started it seems like your host costs you a lot of money in fees when you aren’t making any commission.
-Then as your sales – and commissions – start to grow you forgot about how much that commission split is costing you.
+And then as your sales – and commissions – start to grow you forget about how much that commission split is costing you.
 You are just happy to be covering it every month.

-If you dig into this numbers and look a little deeper you might be surprised at how much you are paying.
-When you look at the other options out there you might realize your hosting deal isn’t as good as you think, because it needs to change as your business changes.
+If you dig into this number and look a little deeper you might be surprised at how much you are paying.
+And when you look at the other options out there you might realize your hosting deal isn’t as good as you think, because it needs to change as your business changes.
 When you are brand new a 70/30 split is fine, but no one with $1 million in sales would settle for that!

 Annual Fee: $0

 Commission Kept by Host: $9,522 (10% of $95,226)

 That’s a lot of money!
 While a plan with no annual fee, 90% commission payout and just $25 per month seems like a good deal on the surface, when you look at the numbers it isn’t!

 There are host agencies – like Gifted Travel Network – that offer 100% commission plans and that’s what this agent needed.
 Yes, you are committing to an upfront fee every month, but you come out ahead.
 Using the same numbers as above here is how it comes out for someone hosted with GTN at 100%: